choko-org/redux-boot-web-app-example/README.md

-# choko-redux-web-server-example
+# Redux Boot Web App example
-A Choko Redux example to demonstrate how to create a web server.
+A [Redux Boot](https://github.com/choko-org/redux-boot) example to demonstrate how to create a web application.

 ## Examples:
 - Web server module with Express.